25 min read

 What are the best types of content for generating SEO leads?

 Blog posts that solve specific problems, in depth guides, case studies, and webinars are highly effective.
-Blog posts are the most popular form of content, used by 65% of marketers to attract leads.
 The key is to create content that aligns with what your ideal customers are searching for at different stages of their buying journey.

 How long does it take to start getting SEO leads?